- Face ID allows for two appearances: the primary appearance and an alternate appearance, with biometric data saved only on the iPhone.

 - Controlling home devices with the Home app.

-- Return missed calls with the terminal locked.
+- Return missed calls ’s relationship with the terminal locked.

 How to add a second face (or “alternate appearance”) to Face ID

 The process is very similar to when you first set up Face ID.
-You do it from your iPhone's settings, and if prompted, you'll need to enter the unlock code for security.
-Recording the second appearance is completed in two scans of the face, moving the head gently.
+It's done through your iPhone's settings, and if prompted, you'll need to enter your passcode for security.
+Registering your second appearance is completed in two facial scans, gently moving your head.

 - Open Settings on your iPhone.